 Also super important to make sure that you have a plan for how you're going to engage with each of these kinds of stakeholders at each of the different stages of their buyer's journey:

-So, for an enterprise opportunity, if you think there are five different kinds of stakeholders you need to interface with, and they go through three different stages of the buyer's journey, you need a five by three grid.
+So, for an enterprise opportunity, you need a five-by-three grid if you think there are five different kinds of stakeholders you need to interface with, and they go through three different stages of the buyer's journey.

-There are 15 boxes that you need to fill to have content offers for those five different kinds of stakeholders and the three different stages of the buyer's journey that they're going to navigate through.
+There are 15 boxes that you need to fill to have content offers for those five different stakeholders and the three stages of the buyer's journey that they're going to navigate through.

-Also, think about the format in which you're going to publish this content.
+Also, think about the format in which you will publish this content.

-Is it going to be blogs, podcasts, eBooks, downloadable guides, white papers, infographics, case studies?
+Will it be blogs, podcasts, eBooks, downloadable guides, white papers, infographics, case studies?

-And again, most of the time, some formats tend to be especially conducive for certain kinds of stages in the buyer's journey, and they tend to be a bigger hit with certain types of stakeholders and certain types of companies.
+And again, most of the time, some formats tend to be especially conducive for certain stages in the buyer's journey, and they tend to be a bigger hit with certain types of stakeholders and companies.

 And all of this should be stitched together with a content calendar that includes working titles with the right kinds of topics and keywords that make sense for your buyer personas in their own words.

-Not the words that you would like them to use or that you think that they might use, but their words that they're using.
+Not the words that you would like them to use or that you think that they might use, but the words that they're using.